top of page

 There are these artificial reefs called “Biorocks”.
 A Biorock is a structure made of rebar that is submerged into the ocean to help rejuvenate broken and damaged coral.
 Attached to these structures by cables, are buoys with solar panels that float on the oceans surface and send electricity to the structure.
 The electric field of positive and negative charge dissolves calcium carbonate from the ocean water which condense and attach to the structure.
 Coral larvae settle onto the calcium carbonate which then helps skeleton growth.

 In many places around the world there is an issue with dynamite fishing.
 Not only does this process kill hundreds of fish but it destroys coral reefs that have been growing for centuries.
 There are certified people called artificial reef gardeners who go and collect coral fragments that have been blasted off natural coral beds.
 These pieces would die on their own but can be salvaged and continue to grow if attached to a Biorock in time.
-When the fragments settle onto the structure, the electric current can assist the coral growth up to x5 faster than it would naturally.
+When the fragments settle onto the structure, the electric current can assist the coral growth up to 5x faster than it would naturally.

 I had about $300 left to donate and I was looking for another cause in the area.
 I learned about the Sumatran Orangutan Society (SOS).
-Sumatra is a neighboring island of Bali and is home to, in my opinion, some of the most majestic apes on the planet, the Sumatran Orangutan.
+Sumatra is a neighboring island of Bali and is home to some of the most majestic apes on the planet, the Sumatran Orangutans.
 Unfortunately there are fewer than 14,000 Sumatran orangutans left in the wild.
 Their biggest threat is loss of habitat due to deforestation.
 The SOS is working to reclaim and restore the rainforest for the threatened and helpless wildlife on the island.
 My donation was able to sponsor 75 trees to be planted in the Gunung Leusur National Park.
 This is a protected park that is home to the orangutans and many other threatened native species.

 436-4367897_polaroid-png-picture-polaroid-png-transparent-png_edited.png